KSP-KOS/KOS/doc/source/commands/flight/systems.rst

 STOCK ACTION GROUPS
 -------------------

-    These action groups (including abovementioned :global:`SAS` and :global:`RCS`) are stored as :struct:`Boolean` values which can be read to determine their current state.
+    These action groups (including above mentioned :global:`SAS` and :global:`RCS`) are stored as :struct:`Boolean` values which can be read to determine their current state.
 Reading their value can be used by kOS as a form of user input::